 The National Council on U.S.-Arab Relations is an American non-profit, non-governmental, educational organization dedicated to improving American knowledge and understanding of the Arab world.

-In additional, NCUSAR runs an intensive summer internship program for university students and recent graduates in Washington, D.C.; facilitates study visits to the Arab region; and collaborates with a number of Arabic language study programs.
-There are also opportunities for educators to travel.
+In addition, NCUSAR runs an intensive summer internship program for university students and recent graduates in Washington, D.C.

 Soliya uses new media technologies to facilitate dialogue and communication between societies.